DougTheDruid/SoT-ESP-Framework/README.md

 Note: There are some offsets hardcoded into the program, it is possible those hardcoded offsets CAN change and cause your issues.

+### cAn i GeT bAnNeD?!
+TL;DR: Yes.
+You _can_ get banned, such is the risk of cheating.

+Longer version: As is, this code purely utilizes a read-only state for the computers memory.
+With hundreds of hours utilizing these same read-only permissions, I have never been banned, nor concerned for being banned.
+Does that guarentee you won't be?
+No. Does that guarentee you won't change something (like trying to write memory) that will cause you to get banned?
+No. If you arent sure what something does, or why something is done a certain way, do some research on the potential impact of changing it before actually changing it.

+### Can you help me implement X feature?
+No. I learned utilizing already posted questions/comments easily found online, you can as well.
+This framework is meant for people who want to put in the work and learn something, not recieve a hand-out.

 ### How it works
 When running `main.py`, an `SoTMemoryReader` object is created (found in `SoTHack.py`).
 That object creates a `ReadMemory` object (found in `MemoryHelper.py`) which is used to perform our requisite memory calls.